yownas/seed_travel/README.md

 `Frames per second`: The fps of the video.

-'Number of frames for lead in/out': Amount of frames to be padded with a static image at the start and ending of the video.
+`Number of frames for lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
 So you'll get a short pause before the video ends.

-'Bump seed': If this is set higher than 0, instead of traveling to the destination seeds you will get a number of images based on the initial seed, mixed with the destination seeds.
+`Bump seed`: If this is set higher than 0, instead of traveling to the destination seeds you will get a number of images based on the initial seed, mixed with the destination seeds.
 Perfect for when you have an almost perfect image but want to nudge it a little to see if you can improve it.

 `Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

 `"Hug the middle" during interpolation`: Left over from an old experiment.
 Makes the interpolation go a little bit faster at the start and at the end.
 May sometimes produce smoother video, most often not.

-'Allow the default Euler a Sampling method.
-(Does not produce good results)': By default Euler A is disabled since it breaks animations with more than 2 seeds.
+`Allow the default Euler a Sampling method.
+(Does not produce good results)`: By default Euler A is disabled since it breaks animations with more than 2 seeds.
 Some Samplers doesn't seem to handle Variation Seeds well, and fail when switching from one seed to another.
 Mostly the ones with a "a" in them.
 You are of course free to use them, but you might get weird skips in the animation.

 # Output